geowarin/geowarin.github.io/content/post/typescript-refactorings/index.md

 {{< figure src="images/extract-component.gif" caption="Extract component (no default keybinding)" >}}

-I have bound this refactoring to `Ctlr+Alt+Shift+M` because it is similar to the extract method refactoring (`Ctlr+Alt+M`).
+I have bound this refactoring to `Ctlr+Alt+Shift+M` because it resembles the extract method refactoring (`Ctlr+Alt+M`).

 You should definitely check out the `Extract method` refactoring, by the way 😀.

 ## Extract variable

-This will allow you add meaningful names to your code in a heartbeat.
+This will allow you to add meaningful names to your code in a heartbeat.

 {{< figure src="images/extract-var.gif" caption="Extract variable (Ctrl+Alt+V)" >}}